-Becky Roloff President St. Catherine University
+Becky Rolof President St. Catherine University

-Alan C. Page Associate Justice innesota Supren Court (Retired)
+Alan C. Pag Associate Justice

-Morning Session: Living in Alignment with Purpose with Doug Lennick The Path to Purpose with Richard Leider The Health & Wellness Connection with Kris Petersen & Ruth Tongen Luncheon Keynote: Purpose and a Paycheck with Chris Farrell Afternoon Session: CEO panel discussion with Kim Nelson, Justice Alan Page, Becky Roloff and John G. Taft
+Living in Alignment with Purpose with Doug Lennick The Path to Purpose with Richard Leider The Health & Wellness Connection with Kris Petersen & Ruth Tongen Purpose and a Paycheck with Chris Farrell